pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/extension-features.md

 ### Approval Tab

 Controls whether the [approval tab](/flexible-approvals/tabs/approval-tab.md) should be added to the pipeline runs or not.
-Please note that turning it off makes the Own approval hub the only place to cast approval votes.
+Please note that turning it off makes the own approval hub the only place to cast approval votes.

 **Available levels:**
 - Organization